Prekshagp/AIML_Training/Titanic-EDA/README.md

 ## Setup Instructions
 1. Clone the repo
-2. Place `titanic.csv` in the root folder
+2. Place `Titanic-Dataset.csv` in the root folder
-3. Run the Jupyter Notebook: `EDA_Titanic.ipynb`
+3. Run the Jupyter Notebook: `EDA.ipynb`

 ## Insights
 - Female passengers survived more.